joshbrew/OpenSourceCreatorResources/README.md

 https://nodejs.org

 #### React Native
 Facebook's mobile app development interface.
 It's changing rapidly and is still in alpha, and some of the documentation is still very poor for certain applications without a lot of prior knowledge in CS.
 However, the ease of creating applications and doing things like hot-reloading makes rapid prototyping very easy.
 It's just not great for resource-intensive apps with the current threading structure.
+Lots of free packages.

 https://facebook.github.io/react-native/